 An effective mentoring program should be designed to create a framework for employee growth.
 Employees must be paired with a mentor and should be given clear goals to aim for.
 SMART goals are specific, measurable, attainable, and time-bound.
 Mentoring programs can be especially beneficial for younger workers who desire guidance and direction.
 In addition to keeping an employee engaged, mentoring can improve the company’s customer experience as well as the quality of work.

 The researchers also looked at the correlation between work engagement and mentoring.
 Work engagement and mentoring were associated, and the correlation between the two was 0.007, which was well above the threshold of 0.0001.
 Cronbach’s alpha test was used to measure the accuracy of the tools.
 Overall, it was highly accurate.
-This study is the first of its kind.
 It is worth pursuing in your own organization.
 If you are looking for a new employee engagement program, make sure you do the research first.

 Read Also: https://timebuzznews.com/healthy-aging-tips/